Gdańsk Derby

 The "Gdańsk Derby" (Derby Gdańska) is the name given to describe football matches between teams in Gdańsk, Poland.
 While this term can be used for any team in Gdańsk historically this term has been used for games involving Gedania Gdańsk, Lechia Gdańsk and Stoczniowiec Gdańsk, historically the three biggest teams in the city of Gdańsk.
-Lechia Gdańsk are both the most successful team in Gdańsk as well as the most successful team in the derby.
-Through most of the derbies history the derby has been played in the second and third divisions, with more recent Gdańsk Derbies being played in the regional divisions.
+Lechia Gdańsk is both the most successful team in Gdańsk as well as the most successful team in the derby.
+Through most of the derby's history, the derby has been played in the second and third divisions, with more recent Gdańsk Derbies being played in the regional divisions.
 There has never been a Gdańsk Derby in the top division as Lechia Gdańsk are currently the only team from Gdańsk to have ever played in the Ekstraklasa.